DensityCo/charts/src/charts/historical-counts/README.md

 - `initialCount` *(optional)* An integer to specify what the count was before the first event.
 Defaults to 0.

+- `xAxisResolution` *(optional)* A value of either `hour` (the default), `day`, or `week`.
+This value determines the distance between ticks on the x axis.
+This is important because for large time spans, a value of `hour` will produce too many labels and they will all collide into a big blob.
+Not good.

 # How this chart is structured
 ```
 .